Single sign-on (SSO)

 5. Anonymous logon

-This can be used to provide access to some or all Dundas BI content without any users needing to take any action to log on.
+This can be used to provide access to some or all content without any users needing to take any action to log on.
 This is commonly used to facilitate implementation of a public dashboard/reporting site or kiosk.
 Users are automatically logged onto a specific account specified in the application configuration settings Anonymous User Name and Anonymous Password.

 For more information, see How to enable anonymous log on.